 Other Card Options that Might Interest You

 Another card for business travel is the Platinum Card from American Express.
-It has a 60,000-point introductory offer after $5,000 in purchases and a bonus value of $1,200 that helps offset the $550 annual fee.
+It has a 60,000-point introductory offer after $5,000 in purchases and a bonus value of credits and benefits of up to $1,150 that helps offset the $550 annual fee.
 It includes concierge service, access to global lounges, and annual flight credits.
 Additionally, cardholders receive Global Entry and TSA Pre✓ credits and annual credits from Uber and Saks Fifth Avenue.

 The Final Word